Start a Wellness Business For Under $500

 Cost: $70 per year.
 (This keeps going up lately)

 4. Decide if your wellness business will sell physical products

-At some point, I decided that I wanted to sell wellness products with my wellness business.
-I'm actually a wellness product development consultant, so yeah, I like making products :).
+At some point, I decided that I wanted to sell wellness products as part of my wellness business.
+Much of my consulting work focuses on helping other wellness businesses make digital products and programs, so yeah, I like making products :-).